Skip to main content

 Late-night seafood works here because the format stays casual

-The confirmed dress code is casual, so this is not a restaurant that requires formal clothing.
-Beyond that, specific details such as seating layout, service style, signature dishes, ordering format are not verified here, so the safest read is simple: choose it for casual seafood in Singapore rather than for a highly specified dining format.
+The dress code is casual, so this is not a restaurant that requires formal clothing.
+Beyond that, specific details such as seating layout, service style, signature dishes, ordering format are not available, so choose it for casual seafood in Singapore rather than for a highly specified dining format.

 Hours are the clearest planning advantage.
 Sin Hoi Sai (Tiong Bahru) opens from 4 PM to 3 AM every day of the week, giving diners a broad evening and late-night window.
 For the latest booking or arrival details, check the venue's official channels before going.

-Michelin Plate recognition in 2024 is the trust signal here, but it should be interpreted correctly.
+Michelin Plate recognition in 2024 is a trust signal, but it should be interpreted correctly.
 It does not make the restaurant a formal fine-dining room; it indicates recognition within its category.
-For diners comparing seafood choices in Singapore, that confirmed recognition, the casual dress code, the $$ price tier are the grounded reasons to consider it.
+For diners comparing seafood choices in Singapore, that recognition, the casual dress code, the $$ price tier are the grounded reasons to consider it.

 Who should choose it over a more polished seafood room